+Alma offers the ability to “get” printed material or “view” electronic and digital material.
 The workflow described in this article refers to material that was initiated in Alma and harvested in the discovery system.
-The workflow for other material is described in Services page
+The workflow for other material is described in OpenURL Resolving.

 The publishing from Alma to the discovery system contains inventory information.
 Based on this information, the discovery system can give an indication (in the results page) whether the title is available in print (i.e. it is possible to ‘get it’) or electronic (it is possible to ‘view’ it) version.

 private data area of the OpenURL which includes the following:

 This parameter is required in order to get all services that are related to the specific mms_id or portfolio_id, regardless their coverage.